The Simple Formula to Calculate Video Bitrates

 In VLC, go to Window > Media Information, and click on Codec Details to view a little bit more information.

-In MediaInfo, just drag any clip into the main window, and you’ll see a ton of details about the file.
+Then, in MediaInfo, just drag any clip into the main window, and you’ll see a ton of details about the file.
 Pretty cool, huh?

 If you have any questions or suggestions, please comment away.
-I will actually read all of them.